4Subsea/waveresponse-python/docs/user_guide/concepts_utils/wave_spectrum.rst

 WaveSpectrum
 ============
-The :class:`~scarlet_lithium.WaveSpectrum` class provides an interface for handling 2-D directional wave spectra. :class:`~scarlet_lithium.WaveSpectrum` inherits from :class:`~scarlet_lithium.Grid`, and contains spectrum density values on a two-dimentional frequency/(wave)direction grid.
+The :class:`~scarlet_lithium.WaveSpectrum` class provides an interface for handling 2-D directional wave spectra. :class:`~scarlet_lithium.WaveSpectrum` extends :class:`~scarlet_lithium.DirectionalSpectrum`, and contains spectrum density values on a two-dimensional frequency/(wave)direction grid.

 The :class:`~scarlet_lithium.WaveSpectrum` is initialized with a frequency list (1-D array), a direction list (1-D array) and corresponding wave spectrum density